alexn11/gpt-2/README.md

 # Use

-Make sure that you can run the smaple generator from the original GPT2 project.
+Make sure that you can run the sample generator from the original GPT2 project.

 In the _http_ directory, launch
 ```